micans/pick/README.md

 - Strings starting with `@` indicate a selection on one or two column values.
 - Selections can be operate on computed columns and computed values that are not output (see further below).
 - Selections are performed only after all computations are finished.
-Hence it is currently not possible to perform a computation that depends on a selection.
+Hence it is currently not possible to perform a computation conditionally on a selection.
 - Selections can occur anywhere, even mixed in with column selections and computations.
 This will always be the case;
-  new syntax will be required should a pre-compute selections feature be added.
+  new syntax will be required should a pre-compute selection feature be added.

 Pick columns `foo` and `bar`, only taking rows where `tim` fields are larger than zero.